signalogic/SigSRF_SDK/mediaTest_readme.md

 Although terminations can be defined in any order, in general term1 remote should match incoming source values, and term1 local should match incoming destination values.
 If an outgoing stream is simply a pcap file or a UDP port that nobody is listening to, then term2 values don't have to be anything in particular, they can point to local or non-existing IP addr:port values.

+<a name="rtpmalwaredetection"><a/>
+## RTP Malware Detection

+RTP packet streams provide an opportunity for malware to hide payloads disguised as compressed audio.
+For example, an infected server might construct a valid codec bitstream with individual packdet payloads that contain stolen data instead of actual compressed audio.
+Even audio playout of such packet streams using popular tools such as Wireshark will not reveal the disguise, giving anything from static, "cyber robot" sounds, or even mostly valid audio with occasional glitches, buzzes, burps, etc. Without in-depth audio content analysis, there is no way to differentiate between ordinary bad audio and deliberately bad audio containing illegal data.

 <a name="mediaTest"></a>
 # mediaTest